 Instead, Britain offered to directly negotiate with the United States at the neutral city of Ghent in 1814.

-By this time, the course of war in Europe and North America left the United States desperate to maintain its national integrity.
+By this time, the course of the war left the United States desperate to maintain its national integrity.
 With Napoleon forced into exile and the European war seemingly over, Britain could bear its full military might on the United States.2

 The US was in an extremely poor bargaining position if a peace treaty could even be struck.